Medicine and Surgery Course Details

 |2022 IMAT Score (EU)||43.2|

 |Number of Students||27.000|

-As the second university of Naples, with 16 faculties in 5 territorial areas (Naples-Caserta ), it supports high-quality research, promotes the establishment of business initiatives and research groups, and has a permanent perspective of internationalization and cultural exchange with other universities.
+As the second University of Naples (Seconda Università degli Studi di Napoli), with 16 faculties in 5 territorial areas (Naples-Caserta ), University of Napoli Luigi Vanvitelli supports high-quality research, promotes the establishment of business initiatives and research groups, and has a permanent perspective of internationalization and cultural exchange with other universities.

 Like other campuses in Campania, Luigi Vanvitelli supports first-year students with a wide range of facilities: free Italian courses, a buddy system to greet students on arrival, and an international student app that allows students to talk with their friends and the whole student community.

 Medicine and Surgery Program at the University of Napoli Luigi Vanvitelli

 The objective of the single-cycle course in Medicine and Surgery is to impart the scientific foundations, as well as the theoretical and practical knowledge necessary for the exercise of the medical profession.
 The program aims to train a medical professional with a biopsychosocial culture who has a multidisciplinary and integrated vision of the most common health problems and diseases; a degree of professional, decision-making, and operational autonomy that allows the performance of all the functions provided by the organization of health systems; the methodological bases to face the following specialized training, research activities in all areas of the biomedical field and continuous training.